JamesLydon/CognateCNN/README.md

-The user should see the following files within RecognizeLangCNN:
+The user should see the following files:
 - ImageNeuralNet.py
 - TestImageNeuralNet.py
 - TestSingleImage.py